batherk/Momentum-TDT4140-prosjekt/README.md

 # MOMENTUM

+## What is it?

-*This project is a website where startups and job applicants can connect.
-Among others, it offers the possibillity for applicants to view startups and their open positions, and the possibility for startups to see applicant profiles*
+This project is a website where startups and job applicants can connect.
+Among others, it offers the possibillity for applicants to view startups and their open positions, and the possibility for startups to see applicant profiles

+## What did I do?

+I did most of backend work

+## What did I learn?

+I learned the importance of

+# Original README.md file

 ## Build stats
 [![build status](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-42/badges/master/build.svg)](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-42/commits/master)